eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 ## Developer Guide

 ### Download
+Download our source code from this project [here](https://github.com/eat-sleep-fortnite-repeat/YUMMY-FOO)

 ### Installation
 First, [install Meteor](https://www.meteor.com/install).

-Second, once you have access to the Digits repo you can [download a copy of the project](https://github.com/mair1/digits).
+Second, once you have access to the YummyFoo repo you can clone the repo for yourself and open with a program like Github Desktop..

 Third, once you have the project set up in a program like IntelliJ IDEA, you can open up the terminal inside the application, cd into the app/ directory and run:
 ```